codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 At the time of writing Helm is the only package manager for Kubernetes, so if you want a way to group your manifests and a registry of your running applications, there are no off-the-shelf alternative apart from Helm.

-Here is table that higlights the comparison:
+Here is table that highlights the comparison:

 Helm Feature|Alternative|
 ---|---